Prince George's County Sheriff's Office: Background

 After the deputies went into the basement, he was asked by Arnaud to come with him, who said to him, "You've got to come and go with me now."
 However, Logan adamantly refused, saying "I told you, I'm not going with you anywhere."
 Logan then ran up the staircase and went into his former bedroom, now used as a guest bedroom, and closed the door.
 Arnaud and Magruder followed him to the room and stood outside the door.
 Arnaud tried to convince Logan to come out of the room, as Logan's parents and Magruder, who had joined the department in February 2001, stood by, watching.
 After Logan's parents left the scene and went to the house's master bedroom, Logan became more belligerent and uncooperative.
 Magruder called for assistance over her radio at 9:34 p.m.
 Logan retrieved a semi-automatic 9mm-chambered handgun and fired at Arnaud while partially hidden behind a closet door, and one bullet struck him in the throat and severed his carotid artery.
-Logan then shot Arnaud in the chest at a distance of less than 7 ft away, delivering a ultimately fatal wound.
+Logan then shot Arnaud in the chest at a distance of less than 7 ft away, delivering an ultimately fatal wound.
 Arnaud then retreated into another room, mortally wounded.

 Seeing Arnaud felled by gunfire, Magruder, who was wearing body armor, retreated towards the living room while drawing her sidearm.
 However, before she could return fire, Logan then fired at her six times from a distance of less than 10 ft, with one shot striking her in the head.
 Mortally wounded, she fell onto the living room floor and onto her sidearm.
 Logan walked over and checked on Magruder and then went over to the room where Arnaud had retreated to and while standing over him, shot him four more times, injuring his liver and inducing severe internal bleeding which would ultimately prove to be fatal.
 Logan's father, who was in the house's master bedroom, heard the gunshots, and erroneously thinking that the deputies had shot him, went over to the scene to see what had happened.
 He saw Logan leaving the house with a firearm in hand, and saw that the two deputies had been shot.
 Logan's father then called 9-1-1 via telephone at 9:39 p.m. to report the shooting to the authorities.
 The dispatcher put out a "Signal 13" call over the radio and emergency medical technicians arrived, removing Magruder from the house by stretcher.
 Arnaud would die from severe gunshot-induced blood loss at the scene.
 Still showing signs of life, Magruder was airlifted on a medical helicopter to the Prince George's Hospital Center, with CPR being applied on her while en route.
 However, she would be pronounced dead at the hospital before midnight.